rashasg/celeb_baby_names/README.md

 **Movie Characters**

-1)Ensure that raw_100_films_inflation_adj.csv is in /data when executing movie_data_carpentry.ipynb.

-2)Please be aware that this is a python 2 notebook since the IMDbPY package only works under Python 2.

-3)Make sure IMDbPY has been installed before executing this file.
-After executing this notebook, movie_data_final.csv will be created.
+1)Make sure raw_100_films_inflation_adj.csv is in /data folder and IMDbPY has been installed when executing “movie_data_carpentry.ipynb”.
+Be aware that this is a python 2 notebook since the IMDbPY package only works under Python 2.
+After executing this notebook, “movie_data_final.csv” will be created.

-4)This file will be used in movie_exploration.ipynb (Python 3) as input.
+2)“movie_data_final.csv” will be used in movie_analysis_fixed.ipynb (Python 3 notebook) as input. “movie_analysis_fixed.ipynb” is used for analysis and it has adjusted for the prior popularity of the names.

 **Disney Characters**

 1)For the (Rasha_data_coll.R) program:Ensure that the (Disney_Data.csv) in the E: directory.

 2)After executing this program the (Rasha_Data.csv) will be created.

-3)For the (disney_char.ipynb), ensure(Rasha_Data.csv) and (StateNames.csv) in the output folder.
+3)For the (disney_char_by_rate.ipynb), ensure(Rasha_Data.csv) and (StateNames.csv) in the output folder.

 #[The Extended Documentation](https://docs.google.com/document/d/1UMTl81b4zbJz0xprrjVmWvOU5WAy-3XYd90N__wtLfU/edit)